nathan-fiscaletti/topdown/README.md

 To utilize the AI capabilities in Topdown, you'll need to obtain an API key from OpenAI.
 This can be done by heading over to [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).

 After acquiring your API key, you can set it up in Topdown by navigating to the Settings through the Edit menu of the app.

-## Download

-Visit the [downloads page](https://github.com/nathan-fiscaletti/topdown/releases) to get the latest version of Topdown.

 ## License